Basic Tips on Project Management

-I've taken part in projects with zero project management.
+I've taken part in projects with literally zero project management.

-A week before deadline the whole project management process was always blown away by developers' burning asses.
+Every time a week before the deadline the whole project management process was always blown away by developers' burning asses.

 I've taken part in projects where every participant managed his own work.